 - Physical a child may be physically punched, kicked, hit spat at etc. - Verbal verbal abuse can take the form of name-calling.
 It may be directed towards gender, ethnic origin, physical or social disability or personality. - Exclusion a child may be bullied simply by being excluded from, or left out of discussions / activities by those they believe to be their friends.
 This constitutes bullying and is a form of emotional abuse - Damage to property or theft pupils may have their property damaged or stolen.
-The bully may use physical threats in order that property is handed over to them. - Cyber bullying All areas of internet, such as email and internet chat including the mis-use of Twitter, Facebook, Snap Chat, Instagram, TikTok (see our eSafety Policy 2020 for further information and guidance) - Unwanted physical contact
+The bully may use physical threats in order that property is handed over to them. - Cyber bullying All areas of internet, such as email and internet chat Twitter, Facebook, misuse (see our eSafety Policy 2021 for further information and guidance) - Unwanted physical contact

-Bullying is not the same as falling out with a friend or friends.
+Bullying is not the same as falling out with your friend or friends.